SkoolNotes/Taproot/2020HIST201/KBhHIST201Ottomans1500.md

         * "Politically fragmented but economically united"
         * Modern world spread influence by bringing outlying districts into a single economic structure
         * Spread and grown through competition, where there are winners and loosers
+* Argument: "how Europe became the core and others became the priperary: winners are in the middle, and others who got pulled in are the loosers